jjblues86/301d60-book-app/README.md

 12:20pm - Created a heroku app and comopleted all required task for this lab

-12-19-2019 4:59pm - Application now has a fully-functional express server, with GET and POST routes for the book resource.
+12-19-2019 4:59pm - Application now has a fully-functional express server, with GET,POST,DELETE and PUT routes for the book resource.
+The app has a corresponding database to enable users to save a book of their choice.

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples: